 Here at Thameside Primary, we are proud of the achievements of those children who can find learning difficult.
 We are proud of the teachers who plan a curriculum around a variety of needs and of the Higher Level Teaching (HLTA's) and Learning Support Assistants (LSAs) who always go above and beyond their job description in providing fantastic support, which is why our children with Special Educational Needs and Disabilities (SEND) make good progress!

-- Mrs Perry the School Social Worker and the Family Case Worker, Mrs Kirsopp, who can support families in accessing other means of support.
+- Mrs Kirsopp the School Social Worker and the Family Case Worker, Mrs Mcauliffe, who can support families in accessing other means of support.

-- Mr Wilson the Attendance Officer, who will work families where attendance needs supporting.
+- Mr Wilson the Attendance Officer, who will work with families where attendance needs supporting.

 - Access to our Footsteps nurture provision, to support those children who struggle the most academically and/or socially.